Bloom-host/BloomDocs/docs/running_a_server/waterfall.md

 :::caution
 Configuring BungeeGuard is essential to secure your backend servers.
 Read until the end of the article to learn how to configure BungeeGuard!

+NOTE: Although the internal servers provide sufficient coverage, installing BungeeGuard will not cause any harm and may serve as an added layer of protection.
 :::

 :::note